 With housing costs trending upward and out of reach of even middle-class folks, more and more families and individuals are finding themselves stressed financially.
-According to a 2017 Public Policy Institute of California Statewide Survey, 47 percent of Californians—including 61 percent of renters—say housing costs are a financial strain.
+According to a 2017 Public Policy Institute of California Statewide Survey, 47% of Californias–including 61% of renters–say housing costs are a financial strain.

 A quarter of the nation’s unhoused population lives in California.
-Between 2016 and 2017 the number of unhoused people in California increased by 14 percent.
-About 32 percent of unhoused Californians are in shelters or other residential programs—the lowest share in the nation.
+Between 2016 and 2017 the number of unhoused people in California increased by 14%.
+About 32% of unhoused Californians are in shelters or other residential programs–the lowest share in the nation.

 Secure shelter is a critical component of the foundation of the human person, the absence of which can contribute to hunger and challenges in healthcare, education, job prospects and more.